isomerpages/moe-fairfieldsec/_parents/2025 FMS(S) Sec 1 Registration/Mother Tongue and Other Languages.md

 third_nav_title: 2025 FMS(S) Sec 1 Registration
 ---
 <h2>Higher Mother Tongue Languages (HMTL)&nbsp;</h2>
-<p><strong>An e-copy of the HMTL Option Form will be sent to parents via Parents Gateway on 21 December 2024</strong>,
+<p><strong>An e-copy of the HMTL Option Form will be sent to parents via Parents Gateway on 19 December 2024(TBC)</strong>, if
-if the student is eligible.</p>
+the student is eligible.&nbsp;</p>
 <div data-type="detailGroup" class="isomer-accordion isomer-accordion-white">
 <details class="isomer-details">
 <summary>Higher Chinese Language (HCL)</summary>
 <div data-type="detailsContent" class="isomer-details-content">
 <p>Students taking HCL will attend lessons in Fairfield Methodist School
 (Secondary) during curriculum time.
-The school has the flexibility to allow students who do not meet the criteria to take up HCL at the end of Secondary
-1. Students will be assessed based on their end-of-year overall Mother Tongue Language result, performance for other subjects as well as the recommendation by the Mother Tongue Language teacher.</p>
+The school has the flexibility to allow students who do not meet the criteria to take up HCL.
+Alternatively, students will be assessed based on their end-of-year overall Mother Tongue Language result, performance for other subjects as well as the recommendation by the Mother Tongue Language teacher.&nbsp;</p>
 </div>
 </details>
 <details class="isomer-details">
 <summary>Higher Malay Language (HML) / Higher Tamil Language (HTL)</summary>
 <div data-type="detailsContent" class="isomer-details-content">
 <p>Students taking HML or HTL will attend lessons at a designated centre
 outside of curriculum time.
-Students can submit their HML or HTL Option Form to the General Office when they report to Fairfield Methodist School (Secondary).</p>
+Students taking <strong>HTL</strong> will attend lessons at <strong>SSS</strong>, outside of curriculum time.
+Students can submit their HML or HTL Option Form to the General Office when they report to Fairfield Methodist School (Secondary).&nbsp;&nbsp;</p>
 </div>
 </details>
 <details class="isomer-details">
 <summary>Tamil Language (TL) / Basic Tamil Language (BTL)</summary>
 <div data-type="detailsContent" class="isomer-details-content">
-<p>Students taking TL and BTL will attend lessons at Queenstown Secondary
+<p>Students taking<strong> TL and BTL</strong> will attend lessons at <strong>Queenstown Secondary School</strong>,
-School, outside of curriculum time.
-Students taking HTL will attend lessons at Umar Pulavar Tamil Language Center, outside of curriculum time.
-Registration will be open during the first week of January 2024.
-More information will be provided at a later date.</p>
+outside of curriculum time.
+Registration will be open during the first week of January 2025.
+More information will be provided at a later date.&nbsp;</p>
 </div>
 </details>
 <details class="isomer-details">